eoinkelly/notes/elasticsearch/elasticsearch.md

     1. `edge_ngram`
 * Structured text tokenizers
     1. `keyword`
-        * outputs exactlty the string it received
+        * outputs exactly the string it received
+        * this is a very common tokenizer
     1. `pattern`
         * split text on a matching regex
     1. `char_group`